Defect Intelligence

 Once a workflow step has failed due to a bug, the system is able to automatically create the defect from the failed step, monitor it and once it is fixed, it will automatically rerun the test case.

-Identifying the root cause of defects manually requires significant effort, often involving multiple teams and extended debugging sessions.
-Poorly documented defect description reports can lack crucial details, leading to misinterpretation, wasted debugging time, and repeated investigations.
+Identifying the root cause of defects manually, requires significant effort, often involving multiple teams and extended debugging sessions.

 The longer it takes to identify and fix a bug, the greater the impact on project timelines, operational costs, and customer satisfaction.